MS Queen Elizabeth: Service history

+Three Queens: Cunard's 175th anniversary

 On 25 May 2015 the three 'Queens' were positioned at Liverpool celebrating 175 years of the formation of the Cunard Line, which was formed and based in the city.
-At low tide, the three ships stopped in line in middle of the River Mersey, bow to stern, turned 180 degrees in full synchronisation with each other, which was known as river dance), they then formed an arrow side by side.
+At low tide, the three ships stopped in line in middle of the River Mersey, bow to stern, turned 180 degrees in full synchronisation with each other, which was known as the "river dance", they then formed an arrow side by side.
 Queen Mary 2 was in the centre with its bow in line with the Cunard Building at the Pier Head.
 The Royal Air Force's display team, the Red Arrows, performed a flypast in Vic formation, emitting red, white and blue smoke, over the vessels.
 An estimated 1.3 million people lined the river banks to witness the spectacle.

 On 13 August 2016 Queen Elizabeth made the 2,500th cruise ship call at Kiel, Germany.